 There are a few main signs that it may be time to replace your forklift tires or maybe just one tire.
 They are outlined below:

 Chunking describes the process where bits of the tire, or chunks, chip off.
 Let’s look at this image below:

 You can see the top of this forklift tire has some chunks missing from it.
 If this happens to a significant amount of the tire or is concentrated in a similar area on the tire, it may be time to replace the tire.
 It will get worse over time and creates a bumpy, rough ride.
 If extreme, it can lead to pallets “bouncing” as the wheels travel over the “chunked” area on the tire.

-Wear is constantly happening to all of your forklift tires whenever they are in motion.
-That is fine, but one they reach a certain point, it can become a hazard and, if unaddressed, can lead to significant downtime.
+Wear is constantly happening to your forklift tires whenever they are in motion.
+That is fine, but once they reach a certain point, it can become a hazard and, if unaddressed, can lead to significant downtime.
 Let’s look at the following two pictures:

 The picture on the left is a treaded tire that shows extreme wear.
 There is so much wear, in fact, that the tread is almost gone completely.
 See that ring that is right below the tread?
-On the forklift tire on the left it is about a centimeter from the end of the tire and on the forklift tire on the right, it is roughly 2.5″ – 3″ from the end of the tire.
-That is the very end to how much the tire can wear before it must be replaced.
+On the forklift tire on the left, it is about a centimeter from the end of the tire, and on the forklift tire on the right, it is roughly 2.5″ – 3″ from the end of the tire.
+That is the very end of how much the tire can wear before you need to replace it.
 We suggest replacing tires before that much wear accumulates as, depending on your application, waiting until the tread is completely gone can lead to hazardous situations.
-Comparing these two tires directly does a good job illustrating how much tread has worn off of the tire on the left.
+Comparing these two tires directly does an excellent job of illustrating how much tread has worn off of the tire on the left.